-The Great Wildebeest Migration
+The Great Wildebeest Migration as We Know It

 The endless circular migration of over a million wildebeest and other animals across the Serengeti-Mara ecosystem.

 Welcome to the heart of Africa's most breathtaking spectacle: the Great Wildebeest Migration.
-A true wonder of the natural world, this annual journey sees over two million wildebeest, zebras, and gazelles traverse the Serengeti-Mara ecosystem in a relentless quest for fresh grazing lands and water.
+A true wonder of the natural world, this annual journey sees over a million wildebeest, zebras, and gazelles traverse the Serengeti-Mara ecosystem in a relentless quest for fresh grazing lands and water.
 Our guide provides an in-depth look at this epic migration, offering expert insights to help you plan your once-in-a-lifetime safari.

 What is the Great Wildebeest Migration?